lewis-kori/gridsome-portfolio/content/blog/resources-in-django-dev.md

 The [Djoser](https://djoser.readthedocs.io/en/latest/introduction.html) library provides a set of Django Rest Framework views and endpoints to handle basic actions such as registration, login, logout, password reset, and account activation.
 You could build out the features yourself but this has most of the features you may end up building.

+My previous post highlights [user authentication and authorization with jwts](/blog/user-registration-and-authorization-on-a-django-api-with-djoser-and-json-web-tokens/).
+All powered by Djoser.

 ### Django storages

 [Django-storages](https://django-storages.readthedocs.io/en/latest/) is a collection of custom storage backends for Django.
 The library allows you to configure django to store static and media files to various platforms such as amazon s3, [digital ocean](https://m.do.co/c/2282403be01f), google cloud and Dropbox.

 ### django channels and djangochannelsrestframework

-[djangochannelsrestframework](https://pypi.org/project/djangochannelsrestframework/) provides a DRF like interface for building channels-v2 websocket consumers.
-The library leverages on the power of [djangorestframework](#djangorestframework) and [django-channels](https://channels.readthedocs.io/en/stable/) to provide a seamless integration of the two.
+[djangochannelsrestframework](https://pypi.org/project/djangochannelsrestframework/) provides a DRF like interface for building channels-v2 WebSocket consumers.
+The library leverages on the power of [djangorestframework](#djangorestframework) and [django-channels](https://channels.readthedocs.io/en/stable/) to provide seamless integration of the two.

 Other notable libraries are: